Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 Featuring world premieres, retellings of classic works and critically acclaimed productions in the fields of music, theatre, opera and dance, Edinburgh International Festival is a true celebration of the performing arts.

-The Edinburgh International Festival runs from 01 to 24 August 2025.
+The Edinburgh International Festival will return in August 2026.

 Edinburgh Festival Fringe